iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 A deterministic policy was a choice of action for each state.
-We define a _stochastic policy_ to be a probability distribution of choosing an action given an state.
+We define a _stochastic policy_ to be a probability distribution of choosing an action given a state.
 Since the state will usually be random, we will get inspired by conditional probabilities and denote it by $\pi(a | s)$.